Mozetoo/Mozetoo/README.md

-# Hi there, I'm Moses Israel Sampson 👋
+# Hi there, I'm Moses Sampson 👋

 💡 I love building **hardware and software systems** that make a big impact on people's lives.
 I'm deeply curious and learn something new every day — from **control systems** to **IoT**, **computer vision**, and **AI**.